tsduck/tsduck/README.md

 - On Windows, [use winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/): `winget install tsduck`

-Pre-built [binary packages](https://github.com/tsduck/tsduck/releases) are available for Windows and the very latest versions of some Linux distros (Fedora, RedHat, CentOS, AlmaLinux, Ubuntu, Debian, Raspbian).
+Pre-built [binary packages](https://github.com/tsduck/tsduck/releases) are available for Windows and the very latest versions of some Linux distros (Fedora, RedHat and clones, Ubuntu, Debian), on Intel x64 and Arm64 architectures.

 The latest developments can be tested using [nightly builds](https://tsduck.io/download/prerelease/).